 | I will make this happen | I will become the version of me who can receive real love |

-That shift matters because it keeps your practice clean.
-It also protects your mind from turning every delay into spiritual failure.
+This keeps practice clean and protects your mind from turning every delay into spiritual failure.

-Once your emotional baseline is steadier and your intentions are ethical, then techniques become useful.
+Once your emotional baseline is steadier and your intentions are ethical, techniques become useful.
+Not before.

-A lot of people use methods to compensate for chaos.
-That never works for long.
-Techniques work best when they reinforce a new identity instead of trying to smother panic.
-The core of how to manifest specific person is not endless repetition.
-It’s assuming the state of the version of you who is already loved, secure, and chosen.
+Techniques work best when they reinforce a new identity instead of smothering panic.
+The core is assuming the state of the version of you who is already loved, secure, and chosen.

 Start with identity-based affirmations